MV Loch Fyne

 MV Loch Fyne (Loch Fìne) is a Caledonian MacBrayne car ferry, owned by Caledonian Maritime Assets Limited, built in 1991 for the Isle of Skye crossing and now operating the Mallaig to Armadale route in western Scotland.
+She becomes a relief vessel in the winter, covering other vessels for annual overhaul and any breakdowns.

 History

 Loch Fyne entered service at Kyle of Lochalsh on 12 September 1991, replacing the last of the old ferries, MV Kyleakin.
 Even at this time, it was known that the Skye Bridge was coming.
 On 16 October 1995, Loch Fyne and MV Loch Dunvegan, dressed with flags, gave the last ever car ferry runs across this narrow stretch of water.

 Loch Fyne was laid up in James Watt Dock at Greenock for two years.
 No sale was completed and in 1997, CalMac prepared them for service once more.
 First, MV Loch Dunvegan was moved to the Colintraive - Rhubodach service.
 Then, on 27 September 1997, Loch Fyne was re-introduced to service and went to relieve the new MV Loch Alainn, which had suffered a major breakdown at Lochaline on the Sound of Mull.
 Loch Fyne proved successful and became the permanent vessel on Mull's secondary crossing, having sufficient capacity to cope with all but the busiest days there.

-There was an earlier 1950s MacBrayne's motor vessel of the same name, which was last seen as an accommodation ship in Bristol Floating Harbour in the 2000s.
+There was an earlier MacBrayne's diesel electric motor vessel of the same name, DEMV Lochfyne.
+She was built in 1931 at William Denny & Brothers Ltd, Dumbarton and later scrapped in 1974 at Dalmuir.